 2017.
 Automatic Dependency Parsing of a Learner English Corpus Realec.
 SSRN Electronic Journal

 2019.
 Assessing Second Language Proficiency Under ‘Unequal’ Perspectives: A Call for Research in the MENA Region.
 In English Language Teaching Research in the Middle East and North Africa, ► pp. 3 ff.

 2020.
 The Interplay between Universal Processes and Cross-Linguistic Influence in the Light of Learner Corpus Data: Examining Shared Features of Non-native Englishes.
 In Learner Corpus Research Meets Second Language Acquisition, ► pp. 67 ff.

 Schneider, Gerold, Marianne Hundt & Daniel Schreier

-This list is based on CrossRef data as of 15 april 2022.
+This list is based on CrossRef data as of 22 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.